term7/RaspberryPi-USB-Privacy-Gadget/README.md

 Under *Blacklist Management* you can set your own custom blocklists.
 In this example we block ALL CONNECTIONS to apple servers and related 3rd parties.
 We use RegEx filters for:

-*apple, icloud, akamai, mzstatic, aapling, oscp*
+*apple, icloud, apple-cloudkit, mzstatic, aaplimg, oscp*

 <p align="center">
   <img src="/png/Pi-hole_Blocklists.png" title="Pi-hole Blocklists">